Constitution

 -

-To define the titles, dignities, and orders that constitute the hierarchy of the Royal Household.
+To define the titles, dignities, and orders that constitute the hierarchy of the Imperial and Royal Household.

 -